nickpdiana/csGrader/README.md

 ...
 ```

 **Note:** This directory can either be the resulting directory created by running Joel's reformatting/testing script OR simply the unzipped submissions file from Moodle.
 However, in the latter case, you should also tick the **Names Need Reformatting** box, because the program uses directory names as the source for student names.
-In either case, the program looks for the specific name `output`.
+In either case, the program looks for the specific directory named `output`.

+Click **Reload** to reload the page with the new directory.
+The information you enter is saved in your browswer's local storage, so you only have to do this once for each assignment.

 ## Shortcuts